 Prokaryotic cells often have tail-like structures called flagella, which are used to propel the cell around.
 The cells also have small tendrils called pili that are used to exchange genetic material during a form of reproduction called conjugation.

 The Structure of Eukaryotes

 Eukaryotic organisms are made out of cells that possess membrane-bound organelles and a membrane-bound nucleus.
 The genetic material of eukaryotic organisms is found within the nucleus of the cell and chromosomes are how the DNA is organized within the nucleus.
 Eukaryotic cells comprise both single-celled and multicellular forms of life.
-Eukaryotes compose the bodies of all protists, fungi, plants and animals.
+Eukaryotes compose the bodies of all protists, fungi, plants, and animals.

 Eukaryotic cells display an impressive amount of diversity, and they are capable of being many different shapes and sizes.
 The structure of a eukaryotic cell is tied closely to its function.
 For example, the epithelial cells that make up the human body are usually divided into three different types: squamous, cuboidal, and columnar.
-Each of these different cell types has a different form that enables it to carry out its respective function.
+Each of these different cell types has a different form that enables it to carry out its respective functions.